adlyrfn/comp0034-cw2-i-adlyrfn/README.md

 You will need to a Python environment e.g create and activate a venv.

-Install the packages from requirements.txt.

-Install the apps e.g. `pip install -e .`
+Install the packages from requirements.txt using `pip install -r requirements.txt`

 ## Activities